etases/EduBlock.Report/Requirement.md

 * **Preconditions:**
   * Staff is logged in.
   * Student exists.
-* **Postconditions:** System will save a file for staff to print student's records.
+* **Post Conditions:** System will save a file for staff to print student's records.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Teacher login with username and password.
   * On classroom list Staff click on "Details" (icon) on actions column.
   * System show class details.
   * Staff click "Students".
-  * System show list of students of the class.
+  * System shows list of students of the class.
   * Staff choose a student and click "Details" (icon) on actions column.
-  * System show student details.
+  * System shows student details.
   * Staff click "Print Record" button at Record session of student profile.
-  * System show print preview of student's records.
+  * System shows print preview of student's records.
   * Staff click "Save" button.
-  * System save student's records to teacher's computer.
+  * System saves student's records to teacher's computer.
   * Staff using printer to print student's records.
 * **Alternate Flow:**
   * On save, staff click "Cancel" button to cancel.